govindKAG/vim-notes/vim notes.md

 - use import readline; readline.parse_and_bind("set editing-mode vi") to get vi bindings in a python shell

 - use q: to enter command mode.
 Here you get full vim controls to edit and run a : comnmand.
+If already in a : command hit ctrl + F